 4. Adjust your dietWhile waiting to see your dentist, avoid hot and spicy foods to prevent aggravating the pain.

-5. Use a soft-bristle toothbrushBrush your teeth gently with a soft-bristled toothbrush to keep your mouth clean and avoid hurting your gums.
+5. Use a soft-bristled toothbrushBrush your teeth gently with a soft-bristled toothbrush to keep your mouth clean and avoid hurting your gums.

-Pain after wisdom teeth extractionPain after extraction is very common, even unavoidable.
+Pain after wisdom teeth extractionPain after extraction is very common.
 It should gradually decrease as healing progresses.
 The duration can vary from person to person (from a few days to a few weeks) depending on the complexity of the surgical procedure to extract the wisdom tooth.

 Consider taking over-the-counter pain relievers.
-If the pain persists, ask your dentist to adjust the prescription.
+If the pain persists, ask your dentist to adjust the medication.

 Do not hesitate to use home remedies.
 They are still effective after the extraction.
 In the case of throbbing and radiating pain, call your dentist immediately.
 It may be one of the postoperative complications.